aeternity/aesophia/docs/sophia_stdlib.md

 # Standard library

-Sophia language offers standard library that consists of following namespaces:
+Sophia language offers standard library that consists of several namespaces.
+Some of them are already in the scope and do not need any actions to be used, while some others are hidden under includable files.
+The autoincluded namespaces are:

 - [Bits](#Bits)
 - [String](#String)